AntonyDaley/GenericCSVExports/README.md

 15. Go to Custom Meta Data in Setup
 16. Select Manage Records on CSV Import Mapping Filter
 17. Press New
-18. Give your meta data a logical label so you know what it is and what the filter is
+18. Give your meta data a logical label so you know what it is and what the filter is (ie. BACS Payment Record Type)
-19. Lookup your CSV Import Mapping you created above and link it to the record.
+19. Lookup your CSV Import Mapping you created above (step 7) and link it to the record
-20. Specific the Field API Name on the Object your are importing records from that you want to use in the filter.
+20. Specify the Field API Name on the Object your are importing records from that you want to use in the filter
 21. Specify the Filter type
 22. Specify the filter value - if using boolean/checkboxes then you can add in true or false
 23. Press Save
-24. Repeat steps 16-23 until you are happy you have the correct filters in place.
+24. Repeat steps 16-23 until you are happy you have the correct filters in place
 25. Add some test data to your Salesforce
 26. Go to the CSV Export Application
 27. Go to the CSV Export tab
-28. Press new and select your new recordtype
+28. Press new and select your new RecordType
 29. Move the status to Import
 30. Verifiy the correct records were linked to the CSV Export record